Celest/lexicology/README.md

 PHP lexicology library.

 - Suggests values from an array based on a lexical comparison
-- Return a 'rate' for sorting an array based on lexical comparison
+- Return sorted array based on lexical comparison
 - Pick best match from an array
 - Pick best match associations between arrays